chromium/chromium/docs/unsafe_buffers.md

 range without having to use iterators that we move with arithmetic or `std::next()`.

+Likewise, `std::advance()` can silence the warning but does not add any safety to the pointer arithmetic and should be avoided.

 Instead of using pointer/iterator arithmetic:
 ```cc
 // Unsafe buffers warning on the unchecked arithmetic.